On exploring the potential of quantum auto-encoder for learning quantum systems: Introduction

 \section{Introduction}

-Manipulating quantum systems and predicting their properties are of fundamental importance for developing quantum technologies \cite{biamonte2017quantum,carrasquilla2017machine,butler2018machine}.
-Nevertheless, exactly capturing all information of a given quantum system is computationally hard, since the state space exponentially scales with the number of particles.
-For concreteness, in quantum state tomography, $\Omega(2^N)$ copies are necessary to determine an unknown $N$-qubit quantum state \cite{haah2017sample}; the recognition of entanglement of quantum states has proven to be NP-hard \cite{gurvits2003classical}.
-With this regard, two powerful approaches, i.e., shadow-tomography-based methods \cite{aaronson2019gentle,aaronson2019shadow,huang2020predicting} and data compression methods \cite{gross2010quantum,rozema2014quantum,Shabani2011Est}, are developed to effectively extract useful information from investigated quantum systems from different angles.
-Namely, the former concentrates on predicting certain target functions of an unknown quantum state, e.g., estimating the expectation values of quantum observables.
+\IEEEPARstart{M}{anipulating} quantum systems and predicting their properties are of fundamental importance for developing quantum technologies \cite{biamonte2017quantum,carrasquilla2017machine,butler2018machine}.
+Despite the importance, exactly capturing all information of a given quantum system is computationally hard, since the space of a quantum state exponentially scales with the number of particles.
+For instance, quantum state tomography requests $\Theta(4^N)$ copies to determine an unknown $N$-qubit quantum state \cite{haah2017sample}; the recognition of entanglement of quantum states has proven to be NP-hard \cite{gurvits2003classical}.
+With the aim of understanding quantum world, two leading approaches, i.e., shadow-tomography-based methods \cite{aaronson2019gentle,aaronson2019shadow,huang2020predicting} and data compression methods \cite{gross2010quantum,rozema2014quantum,Shabani2011Est}, are developed to extract useful information from investigated quantum systems from different angles.
+Namely, the former concentrates on predicting certain properties of an unknown quantum state, e.g., estimating the expectation values of quantum observables.
 In other words, this approach aims to extract partial information from the explored quantum system.
-The latter delves into fully reconstructing a special class of quantum systems that satisfy the low-rank property.
-Concisely, this approach first compresses the quantum state into a low-dimensional subspace, followed by quantum tomography with polynomial complexity.
+The latter delves into fully reconstructing a special class of quantum systems satisfying the low-rank property.
+Concisely, this approach first compresses the quantum state into a low-dimensional subspace, followed by quantum tomography with a polynomial runtime complexity.